dailystory/docs/articles/changelog/2021/february.md

 * Additional dns-prefetch and preconnect hints for fontawesome
 * Leave drop down open to allow multi-select for campaign and scheduler
 * Sms index view was set to return messages with any status
+* Bug with email api path missing v1 and add support for campaigns

 ## February 24, 2021
 * Remove workflow id column dependency